carronj/plancklens/README.md

     `token` is the secret token printed in the console.

-If you only wish to run the terminal within the container type
+If you only wish to run a terminal within the container type

     docker run -it plancklens /bin/sh